 How to use Google search operators

 If you have been using SEO for a while, you can testify how integral Google search operators are.
 They make using Google a whole lot easier and better.
-Searching for something on Google could be a tough task due to the volume of results Google gives you, making finding the specific information you are looking for tough.
+However, searching for something on Google could be a tough task due to the volume of results Google gives you; finding the specific information you are looking for is challenging.
 This makes it very important to understand what Google search operators are and, even more important, how to use them.
 In this article, we will explore how to use search operators effectively.

 Using Search operators